Mapsred/TicketingBundle/docs/2-setting_up_the_entities.md

 ### C - Extend the repository

 You wil need to extend the repository on your project.
-You can see an exemple of 'TicketRepository' below.
+You can see the example of ``TicketRepository`` below.

 ````php
 <?php